Every year, Design Miami/ presents a pedigreed showcase of 20th and 21st century furniture, lighting and objets d’art from around the world.

 Among the other inspired-by-Miami presentations:

-• New York gallery R 20th Century curated a seating exhibition at Fairchild Tropical Botanic Garden by Brazilian designer-craftsman Hugo Franca.
-The seating is carved from giant Pequi trees from the Brazilian rainforest.
+New York gallery R 20th Century curated a seating exhibition at Fairchild Tropical Botanic Garden by Brazilian designer-craftsman Hugo Franca.
+The seating is carved from giant Pequi trees.

-• Mark McDonald is presenting a solo show of works by furniture designer Walter Lamb, who launched his outdoor collections through experimenting with bronze and copper tubing salvaged from sunken Naval ships at Pearl Harbor.
+Mark McDonald is presenting a solo show of works by furniture designer Walter Lamb, who uses bronze and copper tubing salvaged from sunken Naval ships at Pearl Harbor.

-• Swarovski Crystal Palace, an official sponsor, presents Mangue Grove, a project created by Brazilian designer Guilherme Torres.
-It is made of crystal and reclaimed wood inspired by mangroves of Brazil and Miami.
+Swarovski Crystal Palace, an official sponsor, presents Mangue Grove, a project created by Brazilian designer Guilherme Torres.